pycon-mentored-sprints/mentored-sprints-website/04_agenda.rst

 - Observe the code of conduct
 - Join the Discord Server using the link sent via email.
-- Once you have joined the Discord server perform the following actions:
+- Once you have joined the Discord server, perform the following actions:

     #.
 Make sure you have your real name or GitHub name
     #.
 Head to the general channel and read the rules.
-Only when you have accepted the rules you will be able to see the other channels
+Only when you have accepted the standards, you will be able to see the other channels
     #.
 Introduce yourself in the introductions channel

 - Once you have assembled your working teams join the relevant Discord channel and listen to your mentor